ChilledEther/business-site/pages/technologies.md

 Having worked with various git providers and CI/CD tools throughout the years, I now only specialise in GitHub or migrations to GitHub.

 GitHub is the largest developer platform, and for good reason.
-They are one of the few developer platforms that are fully onboarding AI and integrating it into many parts of their system when AI is rapidly growing.
+They are one of the few developer platforms that are fully onboarding AI and integrating it into many parts of their system as AI rapidly expands.

 A majority of open source projects are hosted on GitHub, making it easy for you to navigate and collaborate, read code, and use as context for AI.

-They also cater to all kinds of developers, enabling the next generation of developers to leverage their tools.
+They also cater to all kinds of developers, enabling the next generation of developers to leverage their tools with a good social media presence.

 # 🏭 Kubernetes